 Faculty continue to try to find unique ways of engaging students in their own planning by hosting program seminars for newly admitted students to reaching out across campus to new freshman for guidance on four-year plans.
-The SOE is searching for new faculty in TESOL, Health & Physical Education, Special Education, and soon Administration and Supervision.
+The SOE is continuing to search for new faculty in TESOL, Health & Physical Education, Special Education, Counseling, Reading, and Administration and Supervision.
 This is happening while facing severe budget constraints.
-Two programs have decided not to admit new students until full-time, hopefully tenure-track faculty, are in place to advise and teach the students, while in the meantime current contract faculty in those programs can ensure those candidates remaining in the program are able to complete the degree successfully.
-The SOE is also currently going through strategic planning with one priority being the re-envisioning of the division structure.
-The SOE is meeting with all stakeholders in January to gather input on moving SOE forward into the future.
+While in 2021-2022, two programs (TESOL and SPED) decided not to admit new students.
+The full-time contract faculty ensured existing candidates were advised and able to complete the requirements for the degree.
+TESOL will continue to be "paused" which the SPED program anticipates a cohort in Spring 2023.
+The SOE went through a strategic planning proces and with one priority was the re-envisioning of the division structure.
+The faculty voted and administration approved a restructuring of the SOE into the Professional Teacher Preparation (PTP) Division which houses the initial teacher preparation programs; and the Advanced Education and Research Services which handles the Advanced Programs.
+We are excited about the streamlined means of reviewing rubrics and outcomes in these new divisions.